6 Key Elements to Success with Vegetable Gardening

 Soil:

-In Middle TN, our clay soil can be tricky to garden in.
-Roots often need help to maneuver through the dense soil and access necessary air.
-To help alleviate this difficulty, adding compost, leaves, manure, fertilizer, or even compost tea can be beneficial.
-All these amendments will help create an ideal environment for plants to thrive in.
+In Middle Tennessee, our heavy clay soil can be challenging to garden in.
+Roots often struggle to move through the dense structure and access necessary oxygen.
+To improve this, consider adding compost, shredded leaves, aged manure, fertilizer, or even compost tea.
+These amendments help loosen the soil, enrich it with nutrients, and create a healthier environment for plant growth.

 Compost: